ideasawakened/ideasawakened.github.io/_posts/2024-01-16-embarcadero-network-issues.md

 [![Update on outage](/assets/blog/Embarcadero/IanBarker-Update.png)](https://t.me/delphidevelopers/35711)

-For future reference, there is a status page that you can refer to verify the uptime of their web services: [https://stats.uptimerobot.com/3yP3quwNW](https://stats.uptimerobot.com/3yP3quwNW)  This was put online by the veritable **Jeroen Wiert Pluimers** as posted on Twitter back in 2022.
+For future reference, there is a status page that you can refer to verify the uptime of their web services.
+This was put online by the veritable **Jeroen Wiert Pluimers** as posted on Twitter back in 2022.

 [![Uptime Monitoring of Embarcadero Sites](/assets/blog/Embarcadero/Jeroen-Twitter-Post.png)](https://twitter.com/jpluimers/status/1495669278519046148)